ZpRoc/GestureRecognition/README.md

 ### 5-1 Fix Camera Position

->   In my current experiment, the height of the camera is about 75cm, and the angle of the camera is horizontal forward.
+>   In my current experiment, the height of the camera is about 75 cm, and the angle of the camera is horizontal forward.
 All data collected is based on this premise.
 >
 >   This causes the gesture recognition result to deteriorate when the camera height or the camera angle is changed.
 >